Frequently Asked Questions

 7. International Students

 If your bachelor’s degree was earned in a non-English speaking country and you are not a US citizen or permanent resident, scores are needed from an official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System), or PTE (Pearson Test of English).
 Students from some English-speaking countries may also need to submit scores.
 We require that the student have verification of the following scores within two years of intended enrollment:

 Students whose native language is English and/or students with a bachelor’s degree from a U.S. college or university are exempted from this examination.

 For more information, refer to gradadm.usc.edu/lightboxes/international-students-english-proficiency.

 For information regarding applying for your visa, on-campus employment, documents needed, which clothing to bring, etc., please visit ois.usc.edu.

 The teaching style is mainly interactive.
 Some of the classes are structured in such a way that learning occurs through group discussion and a portion of your grade may be dependent on your participation in class.
 Exams, tests and assignments are scheduled throughout the semester for each course and are weighted differently.

-Visit the USC Office of International Services website to see American Culture Videos, including videos on both formal and informal classroom culture.
+Visit the USC Office of International Services website for more information about formal and informal classroom culture.